aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 1. Repeat steps 3 - 5 and select **ManufacturingVnet**, and **ResearchVnet** Virtual Network to verify the subnets.

-## Learn more with self-paced training
-+ [Design an IP addressing schema for your Azure deployment](https://learn.microsoft.com/en-us/training/modules/design-ip-addressing-for-azure/).
-In this module, identify the public and private IP addressing capabilities of Azure virtual networks.
-+ [Introduction to Azure Virtual Networks](https://learn.microsoft.com/en-us/training/modules/introduction-to-azure-virtual-networks/).
-In this module, you learn how to design and implement Azure networking services.
-You learn about virtual networks, public and private IPs, DNS, virtual network peering, routing, and Azure Virtual NAT.

 ## Key takeaways
 + Azure Virtual Network is a service that provides the fundamental building block for your private network in Azure.
 An instance of the service (a virtual network) enables many types of Azure resources to securely communicate with each other, the internet, and on-premises networks.
 Ensure nonoverlapping address spaces.
 Make sure your virtual network address space (CIDR block) doesn't overlap with your organization's other network ranges.
 + All Azure resources in a virtual network are deployed into subnets within the virtual network.
 Subnets enable you to segment the virtual network into one or more subnetworks and allocate a portion of the virtual network's address space to each subnet.
 Your subnets shouldn't cover the entire address space of the virtual network.
 Plan ahead and reserve some address space for the future.

 ## Review